SmartAlpha

 logo-smartalpha

-Nerveblox makes ultrasound images colorful and easily interpretable.
-The AI at the heart of it gives anesthesiologists extra confidence while performing ultrasound-guided peripheral nerve blocks.
-It assists physicians in quickly interpreting ultrasound images by auto-labeling decisive anatomical landmarks at each block region.
+Nerveblox™ makes ultrasound images colorful and easily interpretable.
+The AI at the heart of it provides real-time guidance while performing ultrasound-guided peripheral nerve blocks.
+It assists physicians in interpreting ultrasound images by auto-labeling decisive anatomical landmarks for each block region.

 The interscalene approach to brachial plexus block results in reliable anesthesia of the shoulder and upper arm.
 Interscalene block anatomy landmarks are as follows: